John Boyega: 2011–2016: Early roles with blockbuster films

+2017–present: Star Wars sequel trilogy and breakthrough

+Boyega at the 2015 San Diego Comic Con.

 In 2017, Boyega played the part of a part-time security guard in Detroit, Kathryn Bigelow's film about the 1967 Detroit riots, and reprised his role as Finn in Star Wars: The Last Jedi.
 In 2018, Boyega's production company co-produced (with Legendary Entertainment) 2018's Pacific Rim: Uprising, the sequel to the 2013 movie Pacific Rim, in which he played the lead role of Jake Pentecost.
 In November 2018 it was announced that Boyega would star with Letitia Wright in a novel adaption of Hold Back the Stars.
 Boyega was also cast in Steve McQueen's miniseries Small Axe.

 In 2019, Boyega teased his new collaboration with Writer/Director Sebastian Thiel, with whom he is developing a series based on their childhood experiences and that he would be producing.
 Boyega once again reprised his role as Finn in Star Wars: The Rise of Skywalker (2019), the final installment of the Star Wars sequel trilogy.
 In an interview on Good Morning America, he revealed that he had inadvertently left his script in a hotel room during filming.
 When it surfaced on eBay, it was bought by a Lucasfilm employee to prevent it from being leaked.
 In response to a tweet suggesting he should play the DC Comics character Static in a live-action role, Boyega said he would be too old for the role, and that he would be interested in seeing a newcomer receive it.
 He did, however, express interest in playing the DC character Red Hood.

 In the 2020 and 2021 editions of the Powerlist, Boyega was listed in the Top 100 of the most influential people in the UK of African/African-Caribbean descent.
 He was cited as one of the Top 100 most influential Africans by New African magazine in 2020.
 More recently, his production company UpperRoom made a first-look deal with VIS Kids.
 While filming the Netflix film Rebel Ridge, he unexpectedly walked out mid-production due to family issues.
 In 2022, Boyega was the lead in Abi Damaris Corbin's second feature film, Breaking, which premiered at the 2022 Sundance Film Festival under its original title, 892, as well as Gina Prince-Bythewood's historical epic The Woman King alongside Viola Davis, Thuso Mbedu, and Lashana Lynch.
 Boyega next starred in Netflix's science-fiction comedy They Cloned Tyrone, playing the titular character and multiple other characters.

-In May 2021, it was announced that he would reteam with Joe Cornish in a sequel for Attack the Block.
+In May 2021, it was announced that he would re-team with Joe Cornish in a sequel for Attack the Block.
 In October 2024, it was announced that Boyega is set to star as American singer Otis Redding, opposite Danielle Deadwyler as his wife, Zelma, in an upcoming biographical film titled Otis & Zelma.